kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 variables_to_restore = slim.get_variables_to_restore(exclude = exclude)
 ```

-**Note:** It is **very important** to start defining the variables you want to restore immediately after the model construction if you use `slim.get_variables_to_restore` since it will just grab all the variables in the graph.
-If you define the optimizer or other variables before this function, for instance, then you might have many more variables to restore which the checkpoint model does not have.

 When you restore from the checkpoint file, there are **at least two scopes** that you must exclude if you are not training the Imagenet Dataset: the Auxiliary Logits and Logits layers.
 Because of the difference in the number of classes (the original number of classes is meant to be 1001), restoring the inference model variables from your checkpoint file will inevitably result in a tensor shape mismatch error.

 Also, when you are training on grayscale images, you would have to remove the initial input layer as the input layer assumes you have an RGB image with 3 channels.
 In total, here are the 3 scopes that you can exclude: